 6. Morris Arboretum

 A 92-acre natural gem, UPenn’s Morris Arboretum is filled with tens of thousands of plants to discover.
 Its gorgeous maples, dogwoods and oaks usually burst into beautiful colors of red, gold and orange, which makes the Arboretum one of the best places to enjoy the vibrant changing leaves during the fall.
+Relax, unwind, and take in the stunning views of nature.

 7. Wissahickon Valley Park

 Explore the 1,800 wooded acres of the Wissahickon Creek for a totally awesome leaf-peeping adventure.
 It’s home to more than 50 miles of hiking and walking trails and Forbidden Drive, a no-cars-allowed road beside the creek, which intersects with a number of other gorgeous trails.
+Perfect for a Sunday morning hike while basking in the autumn beauty, Wissahickon Valley Park offers so much for nature enthusiasts.

 8. Bartram’s Garden